schol-js/schol/readme.md

 > Academic writing made easy.

-schol is a command line tool that makes it easy to write academic documents in Markdown, automatically manage and format citations, and publish your work to the web.
+schol is a command line tool that makes it easy to write academic documents in Markdown and automatically manage and format citations.

 ## Contents